richmahn/en_tn/jol/01/intro.md

 #### Structure and formatting ####

 Joel is written in poetic form and with striking imagery.
-The ULB is written in poetic form but the UDB has been transferred to a prose form.
+The ULB is written in poetic form, but the UDB has been transferred to a prose form.
 If possible, use the poetic form to communicate the meaning of this book in order to stay closer to the original meaning of the text.

 #### Special concepts in this chapter ####